Frequently Asked Questions

 Question: I noticed that to sign up my daughter in the Rec league and request that she be placed on a team with another specific friend there is a volunteer requirement.
 I just wanted to know what the volunteer positions include before signing up.

 Answer: Typical volunteer roles in this league include serving as a parent coach, or as a team parent to help with picture day or the end of the season event.
 Parent coaches are given basic instructions by our Program Director at the start of the season that are further enhanced and supported by our League Coordinator, so while the thought of being a "coach" may be daunting - they are offered much support throughout the season.
 You can also help with coordination of teams during picture day and we can share more of the details if you wish to explore that idea.
-We also have an end of the season event for the girls such as an ice cream social to celebrate a successful season - there is a an opportunity to help there as well.

 Question: Why is the program called Junior Olympic or JO Volleyball…?
 What exactly does Junior Olympic mean?

 Answer: Eden Prairie JO Volleyball is EP’s travel program.
 We are a member of the North Country Region of USA Volleyball.
 Our program is sanctioned by USVA (United States Volleyball Association) and is designated “Junior Olympic” by that organization.
 It is simply the name of the program.